cuducos/django-public-admin/README.md

 # Django Public Admin

 A public and read-only version of the [Django Admin](https://docs.djangoproject.com/en/3.0/ref/contrib/admin/).
-A drop-in replacement for Django's native `AdminSite` and `ModelAdmin` for publicly acessible data.
+A drop-in replacement for Django's native `AdminSite` and `ModelAdmin` for publicly accessible data.

 ## How does it work